- Bedknobs and Broomsticks:

 Norrington: So it would seem.

-- From the third film, Elizabeth uses the line 'It was my burden to bear' to justify not telling Will about feeding Jack to the kraken.
+- Elizabeth uses the line 'It was my burden to bear' to justify not telling Will about feeding Jack to the kraken.
 Will uses the same line when it's revealed he led Sao Feng to the Pearl.

 - Barbosa claims the Brethren Court should rely on "the sweat of our brows, and the strength of our backs" when he wants to rely on Calypso to save them.
 After her betrayal, Elizabeth uses the same words to rally both Barbosa and the pirates to fight on their own.